MicrosoftDocs/VBA-Docs/api/Access.Chart.ChartLegend.md

 ---

-# Chart.ChartLegend Property (Access)
+# Chart.ChartLegend property (Access)

 Returns or sets the field name that is used by the chart legend.
-Read/write **String** .
+Read/write **String**.

 Multiple fields are not supported.